likangning93/casual-3d-printing/30mmBodyCapLens/OTHER_LENSES.md

 ## Tips for "adapting" other lenses

-The Max HQ's focal length was a mystery, so I designed a "test bench" both for finding its far-focus distance:
+The Max HQ's focal length was a mystery, so I designed a "test bench" for finding its far-focus distance:

 ![](images/test-bench-exploded.png)